All Products

 Note

-• Secondary ENIs cannot be bound to instances of this instance family while the instances are being created and can be bound after the instances are created.
-When you bind secondary ENIs to or unbind them from instances of the following instance types, the instances must be in the Stopped state: ecs.t6-c1m1.large, ecs.t6-c1m2.large, ecs.t6-c1m4.large, ecs.t6-c2m1.large, and ecs.t6-c4m1.large.
+• Secondary elastic network interfaces (ENIs) cannot be bound to instances of this instance family when the instances are being created and can be bound to the instances after the instances are created.
+When you bind secondary ENIs to or unbind secondary ENIs from instances of the following instance types, make sure that the instances are in the Stopped state: ecs.t6-c1m1.large, ecs.t6-c1m2.large, ecs.t6-c1m4.large, ecs.t6-c2m1.large, and ecs.t6-c4m1.large.

 t5, burstable instance family